rathisoft/inclusiveBot/README.md

     •	When they need information, knowledge to help assess their situation
 ### Solution: Powering women to return to work with help of IBM’s conversational AI

-Our team felt the responsibility of helping the women with the help of technology.
+Our team felt the responsibility of helping the women with the help of technology and IBM.
 We brainstormed several ideas by employing the design thinking approach and found that:
 - Existing apps have unwanted features that were very time consuming.
     - Outcome: Decided to make the user experience as simple as possible as it helps the user gain a positive experience
 - Existing apps are not transparent enough and not trustworthy.
     - Outcome: Decided to make our solution trustworthy by including the guiding principles of Responsible AI

-So, the solution to this problem can be an AI-based responsible chatbot called **SaheliBOT** where women can chat with it and:
+So, the solution to this problem can be an AI-based responsible chatbot called **SaheliBOT** where women from urban and rural areas can chat with it and:
 - Find relevant job opportunities
 - Know more details about the job